Global Clarity Certification

 "Clarity is not a property of speech.
 It is a property of the gap between what was said and what was understood."

-The Global Clarity Score
+The GCC Score

 Three pillars.
+Fifteen dimensions.
 One composite score.
-Role-weighted for context.

 01